thiswillbeyourgithub/QuestEA/README.md

 * As I'm currently an independant researcher, I don't have access to a lot of data so I reach out to an official lab and am waiting to be granted access to official data.

+# Notes
+* Many docstrings in this project were initially generated using [aider](https://aider.chat/) and were quickly reviewed for validity

 # List of datasets used

 ### openpsychometrics data